crate/crate-pdo/docs/getting-started.md

 composer install
 ```

-Afterwards, if you are not already doing so, you must require the Composer
+Afterward, if you are not already doing so, you must require the Composer
 [autoload.php] file.
 You can do this by adding a line like this to your PHP
 application: